Angular-Wave/angular.ts/src/directive/repeat/repeat.md

 -     Note that the default id function does not support duplicate primitive values (`number`, `string`),
 -     but supports duplictae non-primitive values (`object`) that are *equal* in shape.
 -
--     *Custom Expression*: It is possible to use any AngularJS expression to compute the tracking
+-     *Custom Expression*: It is possible to use any AngularTS expression to compute the tracking
 -     id, for example with a function, or using a property on the collection items.
 -     `item in items track by item.id` is a typical pattern when the items have a unique identifier,
 -     e.g. database id.
 In this case the object identity does not matter.
 Two objects are considered